pdn4kd/dispatch_scheduler/README.md

 target, a NAMErise.txt and NAMEset.txt, which are mostly used in the plotting function vis.py.
 NAMErise/set files give the rise/set times for that object for the entire simulation period.

-i.e.:If the period was 1079 days, and only 475 were suitable for observation, NAMErise.txt will have 1079 lines of data, while NAME.txt will have only 475
+i.e.:If the period was 1079 days, and only 475 were suitable for observation, NAMErise.txt will have 1079 lines of data, while NAME.txt will have only 476 (475 observations, plus an initial seeding one that does not correspond to a real observation)